TWISTED STITCH is usually described as an error in the most of the knitting books. There are a few tips on how to avoid

 You don't make a regular knitted fabric look better if you twist a stitch by mistake.
 Meanwhile, as usual, even the "errors" can do a good job if you know how to use them properly.

 What is a TWISTED STITCH?
 Look at the stitches on the right.
 Those which are located on the body of the left needle are still untwisted , "normal".

 Their legs are not twisted around each other.
 While all the rest of stitches that are NOT on the left needle are shown twisted.
 Their legs created a cross at the base of each stitch.

-How can twisted stitch happen?
+How can you twist those stitches ?
 We all use different techniques while knitting.
 If you would like to produce a neat looking fabric, try to remember that KNIT and PURL have to MATCH each other.

 Explanation about MATCHING STITCHES can be found at a Purl Stitch page.